1. Food & Wine in Istria, Croatia

 17. Jewish Festival Krakow, Poland

 Although the local Jewish community in Krakow is small, Jewish cultural life is vibrant.
 Visit between June 25 to July 03 and attend the annual Jewish Festival.

 Summer in Sweden is highly anticipated, and the very best time to visit is midsummer.
 For 48 hours Swedes sing, (traditional songs) dance around maypoles, drink (anything) and eat copious quantities of Strawberries.
 The place to be in Stockholm is Skansken, the vast open-air village depicting Swedish life.

 Warsaw and Krakow should be on everyone’s bucket list.
 Warsaw is booming and will surprise you.
 A capital with incredible Museums – the Polin Jewish Museum, Chopin Museum and the Museum of the Warsaw Uprising are our favorites.
-A major foodie scene and a chocolate box old town, plus the hipster Praga district makes for a diverse stay.
-Travel by state of the art high speed rail to Krakow, a perfectly preserved city.
+A major foodie scene and a chocolate box old town, plus the hipster Praga district make for a diverse stay.
+Travel by state of the art high-speed rail to Krakow, a perfectly preserved city.

 Feeling inspired?
 Contact one of our Experts.